A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Main results

 \section{Main results}

 To prove that MMOT leads to an $\NumDist$-metric, it is natural to extend the ideas in the classical proof that WD is a metric.
 The hardest property to prove is the triangle inequality.
-See Figure \ref{app:fig:counter_example}-(right) for a geometric analogy of property \ref{th:n_metric_iv} in Def. \ref{def:gen_metric_prop_W}.
-Its proof for the WD follows from (a) a gluing lemma and the assumption that (b) $\Dist$ itself is a metric (Def. \ref{def:classic_metric}).
-Our hope is that if we can prove (a) a generalized gluing lemma and assume that (b) $\Dist$ is a generalized metric, that we can prove what we want.
-Unfortunately, to our surprise, and as we explain in Sec. \ref{sec:no_gluing} and \ref{sec:d_n_metric_not_enough}, (a) is not possible, and (b) is not enough.
+Its proof for the WD follows from a gluing lemma and the assumption that $\Dist$ itself is a metric (Def. \ref{def:classic_metric}).
+Our hope is that we can prove the triangle inequality for MMOT if we can prove (a) a generalized gluing lemma and assume that (b) $\Dist$ is a generalized metric.
+Unfortunately, and as we explain in Sections \ref{sec:no_gluing} and \ref{sec:d_n_metric_not_enough}, (a) is not possible, and (b) is not sufficient.
 This requires developing completely new proofs.